 Koinova taught courses on International Security, Comparative Politics, Nationalism and Ethnic Conflict, Non-state Actors in International Relations, Politics of Post-industrial States, and Europe, Democracy, and the State.

-In term 2/2019 Koinova is teaching a new module “Diasporas and States in World Politics” (MA level), giving lectures on “Ethnic Conflict” and “Migration, Diaspora Communities and International Relations” (BA level), and ESRC/DTC workshop “Field Research, Transparency, and Analytic Rigor through Coding” (Ph.D. level).
+In 2020-2021 Professor Koinova is directing the module "Contemporary Themes in Comparative Politics."
+In 2018-2019 she taught a new module “Diasporas and States in World Politics,” and gave lectures on “Ethnic Conflict” and “Migration, Diaspora Communities and International Relations.”
+She is conducting the Ph.D. level workshop “Field Research, Transparency, and Analytic Rigour through Coding,” which she will give for the third time in 2020-2021.

 Koinova is interested in collaborations with faculty members, post-doctoral fellows, and Ph.D. students who would bring complementary knowledge to her research programmes.